In first for Northland, young murderer not given life sentence

 All three of those convicted of murder in that case - Christopher James Brown, Georgia Rose Dickey and Katrina Roma Epiha - had been convicted of murders they committed when they were teenagers.

+The Sentencing Act provision says an offender who is convicted of murder must be sentenced to imprisonment for life unless, given the circumstances of the offence and the offender, a sentence of imprisonment for life would be manifestly unjust.

-Justice Brewer said some of these factors applied in this case and stepped back from sentencing the man to a life term.
+Justice Brewer said some of these factors in King V Dickey applied in this case and he stepped back from sentencing the man to a life term.

 Some members of Peihopa’s friends and whānau in the court took exception to this and yelled abuse and threats before being removed from the court.
 Other members of his family remained in the court with pictures of Peihopa on their hoodies.

 Several of them read emotional victim impact statements outlining a beloved son, brother, uncle and cousin, who was intelligent and would do anything to help people.
-His death would impact on them all forever and the judge acknowledged that no sentence of the court would ever be satisfactory for them.
+His death would impact them all forever and the judge acknowledged that no sentence from the court would ever be satisfactory for them.

 The man, who cannot be named at this stage, appeared in the High Court at Whangārei on Friday for sentencing after being found guilty of the murder of Whangārei man Haze Angelo Peihopa during a violent clash on Bank St around midnight on June 12 last year.
 He was also sentenced on a charge of assault with intent to injure using a knife after he repeatedly swung it at another man during the street fight where Peihopa was killed.